SketchUp’s Match Photo feature has inspired many happy dances, because it enables you to

 - Use SketchUp’s tools to continue creating your 3D model based on the photo.
 For example, after tracing the side of the barn shown in the following figure, you might use the Push/Pull tool to extrude the face, as shown in the following figure.
 When you use the drawing tools, you’ll likely leave the Match Photo view.
 Click the Match Photo tab see your photo again and check the length of your extrusion against the length of the barn in your photo.

 Tip: The process of modeling from a photo is iterative.
 You’ll likely do a little drawing, check your model against the photo, do a little more drawing, and so on.

 - (Optional) Click the scene tab to see your photo and project the photo textures onto your model.
 To do so, click Project Textures from Photo in the Match Photo dialog box or context-click the photo and choose Project Photo from the menu that appears.
 In the figure, you see the barn textures projected onto the model.

 If your matched photo didn’t work out or you don’t need it any more, you simply delete the Match Photo scene.
 Here are two ways to do so:

 - Context-click the scene tab and select Delete from the menu that appears.

 - Select Window > Scenes.

-Open the Scenes dialog box in the Default Tray.
-In the Scenes manager that appears, select the scene with your matched photo and then click Remove Scene (the minus sign icon).
+Open the Scenes dialog In the Scenes dialog that appears, select the scene with your matched photo and then click Remove Scene (the minus sign icon).